aidencary/Pokemon-Database-Data-Visualization/README.md

 .

+### 🧩 **Strategy Pattern Integration**
+- The project employs the Strategy Pattern for applying filters, encapsulating filter logic in separate classes.
+These filters are utilized by the FilterUtils class for modular and reusable logic.
+- This pattern allows you to define multiple filtering strategies (e.g., by type, legendary status, generation) independently.
+- It promotes extensibility, making it easy to add new filter types in the future without modifying existing code.

 ### 🔁 **Observer Pattern Integration**
 - GUI panels (StatsPanel, TypeChartPanel, DetailsPanel) implement the FilterObserver interface.
 - TablePanel acts as the publisher, notifying all observers after a filter change.
+- Ensures loose coupling between the data source (TablePanel) and the dependent components (StatsPanel, TypeChartPanel, DetailsPanel).
 - This design ensures loose coupling and automatic updates across all views.

 ## 🔧 Installation & Setup